Pancreatic Cancer (Carcinoma of the Pancreas)

-Are you searching for an experienced specialist in the diagnosis and treatment of pancreatic cancer in Germany, Austria, or Switzerland?
-Here, you can exclusively find doctors in specializing clinics and centers.
-They have been verified by us, based on their outstanding specialization in the prostate cancer area, and await your inquiry or desired treatment.
+Are you looking for an experienced specialist for the diagnosis and treatment of pancreatic cancer in Germany, Austria, or Switzerland?
+On our website, you will only find physicians in specialized clinics and centers that have been checked by us for their outstanding specialization in the treatment of pancreatic cancer.

 What is Pancreatic Cancer?

-Pancreatic cancer or pancreatic carcinoma is a difficult to treat, malignant growth in the pancreas.
-The most common form is the so-called “ductal adenocarcinoma,” and rarer forms are for example squamous cell carcinoma, cystadenocarcinoma or acinar cell carcinoma.
+Pancreatic cancer is a malignant new formation of the pancreas.
+The most common form is the “ductal adenocarcinoma," rarer types include squamous cell carcinoma, cystadenocarcinoma, or acinar cell carcinoma.

 Symptoms of Pancreatic Cancer